 A while ago Suzi Istvan published a story about a business owner who used sexual innuendos in product names that were aimed at small children.
+(EDIT 2018/12/05: Link removed because the article is no longer available.)
 This business owner proclaimed that they didn’t want to censor themselves, and they wanted to “be themselves”.
 While most commenters leaned strongly in favor of adapting their brand voice to suit the target market, I proposed a different solution—change the target market to those that don’t mind your authentic language.

 Putting on a persona every day that’s radically different from yourself is difficult, draining work.
 I’d never choose to do that in my own business.
 In fact, I recommend exactly the opposite: to crank up your authentic voice in order to attract a loyal, enthusiastic audience.